-- "fascicles": The value (Double, units: micrometer) is the minimum distance required between boundaries of adjacent fascicles (post-deformation, see Deformable in Python Morphology Classes)).
-Required for samples with multiple fascicles. - Note that this is a distinct parameter from "min_fascicle_separation" in mock_sample.json, which controls the minimum distance between fascicles in the binary image mask inputs to the pipeline, which is later deformed to fit in the cuff electrode using Deformable (Python Morphology Classes)). - "nerve": The value (Double, units: micrometer) is the minimum distance required between the boundaries of a fascicle and the nerve (post-deformation, see Deformable in Python Morphology Classes)).
-Required if "nerve" in Sample is "PRESENT".
+- "fascicles": The value (Double, units: micrometer) is the minimum distance required between boundaries of adjacent fascicles (post-deformation, see Deformable in S13 Text).
+Required for samples with multiple fascicles. - Note that this is a distinct parameter from "min_fascicle_separation" in mock_sample.json, which controls the minimum distance between fascicles in the binary image mask inputs to the pipeline, which is later deformed to fit in the cuff electrode using Deformable (S13 Text).